ansible-community/community-website/posts/archive/installing-and-using-collections-on-ansible-tower.md

 contains fully supported and certified content from Red Hat and our partners.

-In this blog post we\'ll walk through using Ansible Collections with Ansible Tower, part of the Red Hat Ansible Automation Platform.
+In this blog post we'll walk through using Ansible Collections with Ansible Tower, part of the Red Hat Ansible Automation Platform.
 There are a few differences between using command-line Ansible for syncing with Ansible Galaxy or the Automation Hub versus using Ansible Tower.